-- On the General tab of the CAD Circle Specification dialog, in the Size section, change its Diameter to 8”.
+- On the General panel of the Circle Specification dialog, in the Size section, change its Diameter to 8”.

-- Click OK to apply this change and exit the CAD Circle Specification dialog.
+- Click OK to apply this change and exit the Circle Specification dialog.

 - With the circle still selected, click the Convert Curve to Polyline button on the Edit toolbar.